inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_authorization_rules.md

 # aws_ec2_client_vpn_authorization_rules

-Use the `aws_ec2_client_vpn_authorization_rules` InSpec audit resource to test properties of a single specific AWS EC2 Client Vpn Authorization Rule.
+Use the `aws_ec2_client_vpn_authorization_rules` InSpec audit resource to test properties of a single specific AWS EC2 Client VPN authorization rule.

 The AWS::EC2::ClientVpnAuthorizationRule specifies an ingress authorization rule to add to a Client VPN endpoint.

 ## Syntax

-Ensure that the client vpn endpoint association rule exists.
+Ensure that the client VPN endpoint association rule exists.

     describe aws_ec2_client_vpn_authorization_rules(client_vpn_endpoint_id: "CLIENT_VPN_ENDPOINT_ID") do
       it { should exist }